hashicorp/vault/website/source/docs/config/index.html.md

     are 'tls10', 'tls11' or 'tls12'.
 Defaults to 'tls12'.

-  * `require_consistent` (optional) - If true, then all read requests to Consul will use consistant mode.
-See [consistancy modes](https://www.consul.io/docs/agent/http.html#consistency-modes) in Consul for tradeoffs.
+  * `require_consistent` (optional) - If true, then all read requests to Consul will use consistent mode.
+See [consistency modes](https://www.consul.io/docs/agent/http.html#consistency-modes) in Consul for tradeoffs.
 Defaults to "false".